Computarian/ConnectFour/README.md

 # ConnectFour

-A simple game of Connect Four put together while frustrations mounted over implementing a Minimax algorithm in an AI course.
+A relatively simple game of Connect Four put together while frustrations mounted over implementing a Minimax algorithm in an AI course.